JSTOR Library Digest – Winter 2017

 JSTOR is involved in making Wikipedia a more reliable resource for researchers and the public at large.
 Since 2012, we have provided Wikipedia editors with free access to the JSTOR archival collections.
 And as mentioned above, we’re also using Wikipedia in our new topic pages to provide context to JSTOR users who are new to an area of study and to give more experienced researchers another way to discover content.

-And stop next door at Booth 1250 to hear about the recent alliance between JSTOR and Artstor, and the resulting opportunites available for your library.
+And stop next door at booth 1250 to hear about the recent alliance between JSTOR and Artstor, and the resulting opportunities available for your library.

-To request product demos or one-on-one meetings, email firstname.lastname@example.org and your JSTOR outreach representative will be in touch.
+To request product demos or one-on-one meetings, please contact us and your JSTOR outreach representative will be in touch.

-• Section 10.2(b) has been updated to state that the JSTOR platform is now accessible in accordance with W3C WAI WCAG 2.0 Level AA standard (the pervious terms reflected W3C WAI WCAG 2.0 Level A standards).
+- Section 10.2(b) has been updated to state that the JSTOR platform is now accessible in accordance with W3C WAI WCAG 2.0 Level AA standard (the previous terms reflected W3C WAI WCAG 2.0 Level A standards).